Engaging With Nature

 Earthing

-Go somewhere outside where it's quiet and listen to the sounds of birdsong, water flowing, the wind blowing, and bees buzzing.
+- Open a window or go outside to a quiet spot and listen to birdsong, water flowing, the wind blowing, and bees buzzing.
 Close your eyes, relax, and listen to the sounds of nature, a form of mindful meditation, by the way.
-You can find nature soundtracks to listen to on YouTube.com.
+You can find nature soundtracks on YouTube.com.

 Spend Time With a Pet

 If you have a pet, take the time to engage with them fully.
 Run, play, and talk to your pet; reward your friend for loving you unconditionally.
-If you don't have a pet, visit someone who does and give (and get) some love.
+If you don't have a pet, consider visiting someone who does and share some love.

 Collect Rain